sindresorhus/grunt-sass/readme.md

 Import paths to include.

 #### outputStyle

 Type: `String`

 Specify the CSS output style.
-According to the [node-sass](https://github.com/andrew/node-sass) documentation, there is currently a problem with lib-sass so this option is best avoided for the time being.
 Available styles are 'nested', 'expanded', 'compact', 'compressed'.

+*According to the [node-sass](https://github.com/andrew/node-sass) documentation, there is currently a problem with lib-sass so this option is best avoided for the time being.*

 ### Example config